LivDet-Iris 2023 is the fifth competition in the LivDet-Iris series offering

 closed and compare their solutions with LivDet-Iris winners and baselines.
 LivDet-Iris 2023 has been included in official IJCB 2023 competition list.

-Part 1: "Algorithms-Self-Tested" will involve the self-evaluation (that is, done by competitors on the sequestered and never-published-before test dataset)
+Part 1: "Algorithms-Self-Tested" involved the self-evaluation (that is, done by competitors on the sequestered and never-published-before test dataset)

 incorporating a large number of ISO-compliant live and fake samples.
-Samples will include irises synthesized by modern Generative Adversarial Networks-based models
+Samples included irises synthesized by modern Generative Adversarial Networks-based models

 (StyleGAN2 and StyleGAN3) and near-infrared pictures of various artefacts simulating physical iris presentation attacks.

-Part 2: "Algorithms-Independently-Tested" will involve the evaluation of the software solutions submitted by the competitors and
+Part 2: "Algorithms-Independently-Tested" involved the evaluation of the software solutions submitted by the competitors and

 performed by the organizers on a sequestered dataset similar in terms of attack types to the one used in Part 1.

-Part 3: "Systems" will involve the systematic testing of submitted iris recognition systems based on physical artifacts presented to the sensors.
+Part 3: "Systems" involved the systematic testing of submitted iris recognition systems based on physical artifacts presented to the sensors.

 Competitors can participate in one, two or all parts.
-For each part a separate winner demonstrating the best performance will be announced.
+For each part a separate winner demonstrating the best performance was planned to be announced.

 A summary of all previous LivDet-Iris competitions is available as a